maxcroasdale/maxcroasdale.github.io/content/posts/2025/aug-2025/loo-glass.md

 expiryDate:
 publishDate: 2025-08-31
 ---
 Prepare the top of the doors for a glass panel.
-Delicate cutting of wood to make a surround
+Delicate cutting of wood to make a surround.

 ![](/images/2948.jpeg )